 - Bollington mill, (14thC) thought to be the first in Bollington, a corn mill; no trace remains;

 - Clarence mill, (1830s) cotton mill, first mill built to be steam powered, became the biggest, today part apartments, part commercial;

 - Cow Lane mill, Rainow, cotton mill, little remains, excavated as part of the KRIV project, 1860s picture;

 - Defiance mill, Queen Street, (1800) cotton, later minerals grinding, then part of bobbin mill, followed by mineral water bottling, now converted to domestic use;

 - Fulling mill, wool preparation, location not known, but possibly with the Waulk mill in Ingersley Vale;

-- Higher mills, two mills here, (1st c.1789, 2nd 1830s), cotton mills, followed by many other uses including brewery, Dyers Close housing today;
+- Higher mills, two mills here, (1st c.1789, 2nd 1830s), cotton mills, followed by many other uses including hat makers, brewery and dyers, Dyers Close housing today;

 - Hough-hole mill (White Shop), Rainow, cotton mill, completely gone, only the pond remains, 1860s picture;